 We rely heavily on information technology systems, including those of third-party service providers, in conducting our business.
 We rely on these systems to manage customer policies, invest our assets, record and maintain statistics and personal information of our customers and in other areas of our operations.
 As we expand our operations and product offerings, our information technology systems could potentially require significant additional investments.

 Our information technology systems could fail due to various causes, including problems affecting the internet generally or damage to equipment, software or networks as a result of accidents, fires, natural disasters, power loss, high user volume, human errors, sabotage, employee misconduct, software and hardware defects and malfunctions, cyberattacks such as viruses from hacking and unauthorized mail.
-Any such failure could disrupt the services we provide to customers at our branches, our payments and collections, and the investment of our assets, among other things.
-For instance, in June 2022, an online system failure occurred at Dai-ichi Life, affected the processing of insurance claims and benefit payments, etc. until restoration.
+Any such failure could disrupt the services we provide to customers, payment of insurance claims and benefits, collection of premiums, asset management operations, etc., or cause errors in information disclosed by the Group.
+For instance, in September 2023, it was discovered that the value of new business and other figures were incorrect, and the supplemental financial statements and securities reports were corrected.
 Such failures, apparent risks associated with cyberattacks and system failures could also have other adverse consequences, including reputational damage, customer dissatisfaction or a loss of customer confidence, which could result in increased policy surrenders, a decrease in new policy sales and legal or regulatory sanctions, and this could have an adverse effect on our results of operations.

 COBIT5: Framework for measuring the maturity level of IT governance advocated by the Information Systems Audit and Control Association and IT Governance Institute.